AnuLikhithaImmadisetty/Finance-Assistance/README.md

 ## 📄 License

-This project was submitted as a final-year project at SRM University–AP.
+This project was submitted as a project at SRM University–AP.
 It is intended for educational purposes and personal use.